-Mr. Atkins is the leader of Pillsbury’s Intellectual Property Litigation team.
-He is a trial and appellate lawyer with 20 years of experience.
-He is a registered patent attorney who personally handles all of his cases and has won jury verdicts on both sides of the courtroom.
-Recent victories include (1) getting two university co-inventors added onto two NIH cancer drug patents with annual sales of approximately $2B, (2) an infringement jury verdict for a consumer product against a major competitor, and (3) a jury verdict for a client in defense of $200M+ patent infringement and related allegations.
-He takes pride in developing and obtaining the very best solution for each client's situation.
-Mr. Atkins has been lead counsel in nearly 100 intellectual property litigations and has extensive experience in patent, trademark, trade secret, Lanham Act, unfair competition and copyright matters.
-Over the course of his career, Mr. Atkins has been in trial and appellate courts, the International Trade Commission or ITC, arbitrations, mediations, and before the United States Patent and Trademark Office.
+Mr. Atkins is the leader of the law firm’s Intellectual Property Litigation team.
+He is a trial and appellate lawyer with over 20 years of experience.
+He is a registered patent attorney who has won jury verdicts and decisions on both sides of the courtroom.
+Some of his most recent courtroom victories include (1) getting two university co-inventors added to NIH-owned cancer drug patents which have had annual sales of approximately $2B, (2) getting a jury verdict of infringement for a consumer product against their major competitor, and (3) getting a jury verdict for a client in defense of $200M+ patent infringement and related allegations.
+He takes pride in crafting the very best solution for each client's situation, from both a legal and business perspective.
+Mr. Atkins has been lead counsel in over 100 intellectual property litigations and has extensive experience in patent, trademark, trade secret, Lanham Act, unfair competition and copyright matters.
+Over the course of his career, Mr. Atkins has been in trial and appellate courts, the International Trade Commission or ITC, arbitrations, mediations, and before the United States Patent and Trademark Office many times.

 Examples of his previous cases include:

-- Winning a four year long case getting a University of Kansas professor and research assistant named as co-inventors on two NIH patents claiming the formulation for a multibillion dollar anticancer drug called Velcade.
-Opponents included NIH licensees Johnson & Johnson, Millennium Pharmaceuticals, Inc. and Takeda Pharmaceuticals Co.
+- Winning a lengthy case where a University of Kansas professor and a research assistant were named as co-inventors on two NIH patents claiming the formulation for a multibillion dollar anticancer drug called Velcade.
+Opponents included NIH as well as NIH licensees Johnson & Johnson, Millennium Pharmaceuticals, Inc. and Takeda Pharmaceuticals Co.
 Ltd.

-- Mr. Atkins won a three week jury trial for a Swedish client who was sued for over $200M for patent infringement and other related allegations and got it affirmed at the Federal Circuit.
-He then pursued, won, and collected attorneys fees and costs of over $1.2M.
-District Court's decision stated "Defendant's counsel could not have achieved a better result for their client," and that his trial team's "time records in this case . . . were all reasonable and reasonably necessary for [the Swedish company] to defend this case."
+- Winning a three week jury trial for a Swedish client who was sued for over $200M for patent infringement and other related allegations; getting it affirmed at the Federal Circuit; then getting awarded and collecting attorney’s fees and costs of over $1.2M.
+The District Court's decision stated "Defendant's counsel could not have achieved a better result for their client," and that his trial team's "time records in this case . . . were all reasonable and reasonably necessary for [the Swedish company] to defend this case."

 - Pro bono representation in a first degree murder trial on Eastern Shore of Maryland—circumstantial evidence case.

-- At the start of the case, obtained a dismissal of all declaratory judgment claims due to a lack of jurisdiction; this provided the client, an Australian manufacturer, an opportunity to file action as a plaintiff in the jurisdiction of their choice.
+- Got a dismissal of all declaratory judgment claims due to a lack of jurisdiction at the outset of a case and this provided the client, an Australian manufacturer, an opportunity to file an action as a plaintiff in the jurisdiction of their choice.

-- In an ITC 337 action, he got the ITC to dismiss his client as a respondent party even before the client had to answer the complainant/patent holder in which the client was named as a respondent.
+- In an ITC 337 action, he got the ITC to dismiss his client, XM Sirius, as a respondent through motions practice even before his client had to answer the complaint.

 - Obtained a favorable jury verdict in a five week patent infringement trial between a tier one OEM auto parts supplier and a competitor.